Natural Gas Fired and High-Efficiency Home Gas Furnace Benefits

 9. The home gas furnace cabinet consists of the housing and two doors.
-Fiberglass insulation are then attached to the sides of the cabinet.
+Fiberglass insulation is then attached to the sides of the cabinet.

 10. The cabinet finally gets attached to the furnace assembly.

 One of the primary considerations in choosing a home furnace is the fuel source.
 The type of fuel affects efficiency and overall performance.
-Since natural gas is readily available around the country, home gas furnace is the most popular choice.
-Compared with other fuel sources, natural gas fired furnaces offer a number of benefits.
+Since natural gas is readily available around the country, a home gas furnace is the most popular choice.
+Compared with other fuel sources, natural gas-fired furnaces offer a number of benefits.

 First, operating a natural gas furnace is cost-effective.
-If your home furnace is still dependent on burning oil for example, you can expect to pay around $2,500 throughout the winter.
+If your home furnace is still dependent on burning oil, for example, you can expect to pay around $2,500 throughout the winter.
 Oil prices keep going up as it is affected by the worldwide market situation.
 Compare this with natural gas where a household only pays around $1,000.
 That’s more than half in savings for several months of use.
-Another factor that adds to the cost-effectiveness of a home has furnace is its ease of maintenance.
+Another factor that adds to the cost-effectiveness of a home with a gas furnace is its ease of maintenance.
 A properly maintained natural gas furnace can last up to 20 years of use.

 Second, a natural gas furnace provides better heating and comfort.
 A home gas furnace can produce heat that is 25 to 35 degrees warmer than other fuel sources.
 Compared with oil-fired furnaces, natural gas furnaces also produce a more even heating throughout your home.